jon-jacky/Piety/doc/analogies.md

 different applications.

-- **boot**: start the standard blocking Python interpreter, import needed operating system and application modules, start Piety event loop, start non-blocking Piety Python REPL console job.
+- **boot**: start the standard blocking Python interpreter, import Piety operating system and application modules, start Piety event loop, start non-blocking Piety Python REPL console job.
 Optionally, start other applications.
 This can all be accomplished by a Python script.
 The Piety *scripts* directory contains several Python modules